 Dictionary

-The dictionary, also referred to as the map or hashmap, is one of the most commonly used data structures in Python.
-It serves as a container for storing key-value pairs.
-Let's explore some simple examples and learn a few handy techniques when working with dictionaries.
+The dictionary, also called a map or hashmap, is one of the most commonly used data structures.
+It stores key-value pairs.

 Creating dictionaries

-Initializing dictionaries with predefined values is also important.
-Instead of adding the key-value pairs one by one, we can initialize them within the dictionary constructor.
-This is useful when we are creating constant dictionaries or asked to create test cases.
+We can initialize dictionaries with values.
+This is useful when we're creating constant dictionaries or asked to create test cases.

 Sometimes, you'll want to initialize a dictionary and add key-value pairs to it flexibly.